Last Updated on January 26, 2021

 From now on I have to always have them handy in my freezer.

 Another great thing about these oatmeal balls is that they consist of the healthiest ingredients.
-I love especially the fact that they contain line seeds also known as flax seeds.
-Line seeds contain over 50% of the omega 3 fatty acid (alpha-linolenic acid ).
-Only chia and hemp seeds have more omega 3 in a vegetarian form.
+I love especially the fact that they contain flax seeds also known as line seeds.
+Flax seeds contain over 50% of the omega 3 fatty acid (alpha-linolenic acid ) which in different studies has shown significant cardiovascular benefits.(1) Only chia and hemp seeds have more omega 3 in a vegetarian form.

-If you are mainly eating plant foods then finding smart ways to add line seeds to your meals can be a challenge.
-Yes, you can bake it in your whole grain bread or add it in your muesli but combining them in peanut butter protein balls is now my favorite way to consume flax seeds.
-You bite on the tasty ball and experience a wonderful crunchiness due to the flax seeds.
+If you are mainly eating plant foods then finding smart ways to add the line seeds to your meals can be a challenge.
+Yes, you can bake it in your whole grain bread or add it in your muesli but combining them in energy balls is now my favorite way to consume the flax seeds.
+You bite on the tasty ball and experience a wonderful crunchiness due to the fiber-rich flax seeds.

 - 1/2 cup very dark 80% chocolate chopped* (50 gr.)